clareaulab/clareau-lab-website-old/join/index.md

 # Open positions

+## Lab manager / staff scientist

+We are recruiting an individual interested in building the research program in the lab.
+Responsibilities and positions vary depending on experience, educational background, and research interests.
+If you think that you may be a good fit for the lab, please reach out!

 ## Postdoctoral associates

-We are recruiting 2-3 postdoctoral associates to help build the research environment in the lab.
+We are recruiting two postdoctoral associates to help build the research environment in the lab.
 We are particularly interested in individuals with wet-bench backgrounds, including those that seek mentored training in computational biology, data science, genomics, and/or biotechnology.